You've found the ingredients so now how can you use them?

 Strawberry Gum Leaf (also known as Olida) - with strawberries or in jams - gorgeous!

 We also stock a range of prepared bush foods.
-Sauces, Relish, Mustard, Chutney, Jams, Syrups, Cordials, Oils, Muffin Mixes and Dressings.
+Sauces, Relish, Mustard, Chutney, Jams, Marmalades, Syrups, Oils, Muffin Mixes and Dressings.